About Panola County

 Criminal Records

-The criminal records system in Panola County encompasses felony, misdemeanor, traffic, and sex offender registry records.
-The Panola County Sheriff's Office and local police departments maintain these records.
+The criminal records system in Panola County includes felony, misdemeanor, traffic, and sex offender registry records.
 To run a background check, individuals can contact the Mississippi Bureau of Investigation, which provides statewide criminal history information.
-The Mississippi Bureau of Investigation offers services to Panola residents for obtaining comprehensive background checks, which include data from various law enforcement agencies across the state.
+The Mississippi Bureau of Investigation offers services to Panola residents for obtaining full background checks, which include data from various law enforcement agencies across the state.

 Arrest Records

-Arrest records in Panola County are maintained by the Panola County Sheriff's Office.
+Arrest records in Panola County are maintained by Panola County Sheriff's Office.
 These records include details of the arrest, charges, and personal information of the arrested individual.
 Residents and attorneys can request arrest records by contacting the Sheriff's Office directly.
 Under the Mississippi Public Records Act, these records are generally accessible to the public, although certain restrictions may apply.
 An arrest record in Panola County typically includes the date of arrest, charges, and the arresting agency.

 Jail & Inmate Records

-The Panola County Detention Center is the primary facility for housing inmates in the county.
+Panola County Detention Center is the primary facility for housing inmates in Panola County.
 The booking process involves fingerprinting, photographing, and recording personal information of the arrested individuals.
 Inmate lookup is available through the Sheriff's Office, which provides information on current detainees.
 Visitation rules are specific to the facility, requiring visitors to schedule appointments and adhere to strict guidelines.
 The bond and bail process follows Mississippi state laws, allowing for the release of inmates upon payment of a set amount.

 Mugshots & Booking Photos

-Mugshots in Panola County are taken and retained by the Panola County Sheriff's Office during the booking process.
+Mugshots in Panola County are taken and retained by Panola County Sheriff's Office during the booking process.
 These booking photos are part of the public record and can be accessed through the Sheriff's Office or through third-party websites that aggregate such data.
 Mississippi does not have specific laws for the removal of mugshots from public records, so they remain accessible unless expunged by court order.
 Individuals seeking mugshots can contact the Sheriff's Office for more information on accessing these records.

 Courts & Case Records

 Panola County's court system consists of the Chancery Court, Circuit Court, County Court, Justice Court, and Municipal Courts.
 The First Judicial District Chancery Court is located at 215 South Panola Street in Batesville, while the Second District Chancery Court sits at 151 Public Square in Sardis.
 The Circuit Court, which handles felony criminal cases and major civil litigation, also operates from both courthouses.
+Panola County Chancery Clerk maintains records for both Chancery and Circuit Courts and can be contacted through the office’s website. the Batesville office and for the Sardis office.

 - § 9-1-43, which provides for citizen access to court files unless specifically sealed by court order.